extremetuesday/constitution/constitution.md

 ## General meetings

-If the Trustees consider it is necessary to change the constitution, or wind up the charity, they must call a General Meeting so that the membership can make the decision.
+If the Trustees consider it is necessary to change the constitution, or wind up the Group, they must call a General Meeting so that the membership can make the decision.
 Trustees must also call a General Meeting if they receive a written request from the majority of members.
 All members must be given 14 days notice and told the reason for the meeting.
 All decisions require a two thirds majority.
 Minutes must be kept.

-1. Winding up - any money or property remaining after payment of debts must be given to a charity with similar purposes to this one.
+1. Winding up - any money or property remaining after payment of debts must be given to a charitable organisation with similar purposes to this one.

 2. Changes to the Constitution - can be made at AGMs or General Meetings.
 No change can be made that would make the organisation no longer a charity.